Not all tiny, drink vessels are shot glasses.

 You can buy shot glasses in various sizes with all kinds of images and sayings printed on them.
 Many people collect them from all over the world as a hobby.

-A true jigger is an hour-shaped glass with two different measurements on each end to ensure the proper amount of alcohol is poured into drinks.
+A true jigger is an hour-glass shaped design with two different measurements on each end to ensure the proper amount of alcohol is poured into drinks.
 Jiggers are not designed to use as a drinking glass.
 Just like shot glasses, there are many variations in size, measurement and style.

 You have to admit the name is interesting, and so is the history of the jigger.
 Google it and prepare for lots of old, unconfirmed stories.
 The most believable theory comes from the British navy as far back as the 18th century.
 Sailors would receive a ration of watered-down gin or rum in a small cup they named a jigger, after the fourth mast on the ship: the jiggermast.